 KBF Event Liability InsuranceDefense and Coverage for Claims against KBF, KBF Partners, and Members

 KBF is a member of the North American Tournament Association, LLC (NATA), which promotes the operation of safe, financially responsible freshwater fishing tournaments in the US.
-[See KBF’s 2017 Association Membership Certificate]
+[See KBF’s2018 Certificate of Membership- NATA]

 NATA is an association made up of fishing clubs and circuits that host tournaments.
 Because KBF is a member of that association, it is covered by NATA’s Event Liability Insurance Policy.
-That policy is issued and administered by K&K Insurance of Fort Wayne, [See the NATA 2017 Insurance Policy]
+That policy is issued and administered by K&K Insurance of Fort Wayne, [2018 Event Liability Insurance Master policy]

 What is covered?